Spanish investors to berate Bankia executives at annual meeting

 The government had pitched Bankia's public offering as the solution to Spain's banking ills when it was listed in 2011.

 But hundreds of thousands of small investors lost their money when near-collapse forced Spain to seek European funds to rescue its banking system.
-Bankia received 18 billion euros (15.5 billion pounds) of the 42 billion euros in May.
+Bankia received 18 billion euros ($24 billion) of the 42 billion euros in May.

 Another 300,000 people who bought complex financial products marketed by Bankia are still trying to calculate how much they lost.